ExplainedRE/website/content/posts/flare-on7 - Aardvark/index.md

 0x140023de0      48b82020202020202020   movabs rax, 0x2020202020202020 ; '        '
 ```

 Good, we are in the right place.
-All we need is two "O"s so it will be easy for us to click the third one a complete a row.
+All we need is two "O"s so it will be easy for us to click the third one and complete a row.
 Let's patch the bytes of this instruction from `48b82020`to `48b84f4f` using the `wx` command.

 ```c
 [0x140023de0]> wx 48b84f4f